 Frey, M.R., Hilliard, V.C., Mullane, M.T. and Polk, D.B.
 2010.
 ErbB4 promotes cyclooxygenase-2 expression and cell survival in colon epithelial cells.
 Lab.
 Invest.
 90(10): 1415-24.
 PMC2947587.

 Rosen, M.J., Frey, M.R., Washington, M.K., Chaturvedi, R., Kuhnhein, L.A., Matta, P., Revetta, F.L., Wilson, K.T. and Polk, D.B.
 2010.
 STAT6 Activation in Ulcerative Colitis: A New Target for prevention of lL-13-lnduced Colon Epithelial Cell Dysfunction.
 Inflammatory Bowel Diseases.
 17(11):2224-34.
 PMC3120916.

-We study the molecular mechanisms that drive intestinal repair after injury or inflammation.
-Our research program in the Saban Research Institute at Children's Hospital Los Angeles is focused on the involvement of ErbB receptor tyrosine kinases and their cognate ligands in the intestinal response to injury, intestinal inflammation and colitis-associated carcinogenesis.
+Mark Frey, PhD, studies the molecular mechanisms that drive intestinal repair after injury or inflammation.
+His research program in the Saban Research Institute at Children's Hospital Los Angeles is focused on the involvement of ErbB receptor tyrosine kinases and their cognate ligands in the intestinal response to injury, intestinal inflammation and colitis-associated carcinogenesis.

 NIH R01DK095004: Regulation of Colon Epithelial Cell Survival by NRG4-ErbB4 Signaling.

 This project is designed to test the hypothesis that down-regulation of NRG4 worsens colitis, and thus exogenous NRG4 treatment may improve colitis by activating anti-apoptotic signaling in colon epithelial cells.